info-hazard/Event-Locator-Tool/README.md

 # Event-Locator-Tool

 ## User Story
 A quarter into our Coding Bootcamp course, our knowledge is put to the test in creating our own application.
-As our first group project, We wanted to create an app that generated event happening within your city.
-The Applicaiton itself will access your current address and filter the events within cit range.
-As someone who doesn't have anything to do on a saturday night, I want to be able to see local events based on my address so I can find events that are near me with ease.
+As our first group project, we wanted to create an app that generated events happening within your city.
+The application itself will access your current address and filter the events within city range.
+As someone who doesn't have anything to do on the weekend, I want to be able to see local events based on my location so I can find events that are near me with ease.

 ## Acceptance Criteria
 The following is the criteria that must be met: